 Louisiana Tech University has established the Coronavirus Aid, Relief, and Economic Security (CARES) Act Grants to provide emergency financial assistance to help cover expenses related to the disruption of campus operations due to coronavirus including eligible expenses under a student’s cost of attendance (COA), such as food, housing, course materials, technology, health care, and child care.
 The funds that are awarded will be posted on the student’s account and refunded in the form of a direct payment to the student.
 It is recommended that students set up direct deposit to their checking account so that funds will be readily accessible for needed expenses.

-Direct Deposit Authorization for Refunds
+Instructions for Direct Deposit Authorization for refunds

 If you have already signed up for electronic deposit, you are not required to update your authorization unless your banking information has changed.
 As always, it is important to review your direct deposit authorization on BOSS if you have recently changed your personal banking information.

 - Logon to BOSS (boss.latech.edu) using your BOSS PIN

 - Select “Electronic Deposit of Refunds/Student Payroll” option on the Personal Info menu

 - Follow the instructions to complete the Electronic Deposit Authorization form